rngesus-wept/puflantu/artifacts/green_eggs.md

 ---

 Not in a box. / Not with a fox. / Not in a house. / Not with a mouse.
-`Oca henqo, xa. / Qerwkse wli, xa. / Rali henqo, xa. / Qerwkse wli, xa.`
+`Oca henqo, xa. / Qerwkse wli, xa. / Rali henqo, xa. / Balri wli, xa.`
 I would not eat them / here or there. / I would not eat them anywhere.
 `Tihan-vos alhan fel wlwmeyodoc. / Velhan fel wlwmeyodoc.`
 I would not eat green eggs and ham.